Natural and Synthetic Polymer Chemistry

 - Advanced courses in mathematics, statistics.

-The program offers an excellent background both for direct entry into industrial chemistry and graduate study in areas such as chemistry, biotechnology, material or polymer science.
-More than 50 percent of all practicing chemists work on problems involving polymer chemistry.
+The program offers an excellent background both for direct entry into industrial chemistry and graduate study in areas such as chemistry, biotechnology, material science.

 Participating Faculty